-[RFC 2833] specifies in-band RTP payload formats and usage to carry DTMF, modem and fax tones, line states, and call progress tones across an IP network either as recognized "telephone-events" or as a set of parameters defining a tone by its volume, frequency, modulation and duration of its components.
-Besides the transport of tones across an IP network, [RFC 2833] also allows for the remote collection of DTMF digits by a media gateway to relieve an Internet end system (e.g., media server) of having to do this.
-Other advantages of [RFC 2833] include inherent redundancy to cope with packet loss and the means to allow IP phones to generate DTMF digits when signaling to the PSTN without requiring DTMF senders.
+RTP payload formats and usage to carry DTMF are specified in [RFC 4733] and call progress tones across an IP network either as recognized "telephone-events" or as a set of parameters defining a tone by its volume, frequency, modulation and duration of its components.
+Besides the transport of DTMF tones across an IP network, [RFC 4733] also allows for the remote collection of DTMF digits by a media gateway to relieve an Internet end system (e.g., media server) of having to do this.
+Other advantages of [RFC 4733] include inherent redundancy to cope with packet loss and the means to allow IP phones to generate DTMF digits when signaling to the PSTN without requiring DTMF senders.
 The requirements for DTMF relay for User Equipment and Media Gateways in this section are applicable only if DTMF transmission is needed by an application.

-User Equipment and Media Gateways that need to support DTMF tone transmission MUST support transmission and reception of [RFC 2833] DTMF telephone-events 0-15, which represents the minimum level required for compliance with the RFC.
-User Equipment and Media Gateways MAY support other telephone-events.
-Negotiated events MUST be transferred via [RFC 2833] telephone-event packets regardless of the codec specified for the speech.
+User Equipment and Media Gateways that need to support DTMF tone transmission MUST support transmission and reception of DTMF telephone-events 0-15.
+Other telephone-events MAY be supported.
+Negotiated events MUST be transferred via [RFC 4733] telephone-event packets regardless of the codec specified for the speech.

-RFC 2833 does not specify DTMF tone duration requirements at the termination endpoint, instead relying on DTMF detection accuracy at the origination endpoint.
-However, [RFC 2833] does reference ITU-T Q.24 in defining the minimum DTMF tone duration of 40 ms. Additionally, ITU-T Q.24 includes a duration range lower than 40 ms when the DTMF tones may be accepted as DTMF digits (as low as 20 ms).
+[RFC 4733] references ITU-T Q.24 in defining the minimum DTMF tone duration of 40 ms. Additionally, ITU-T Q.24 includes a duration range lower than 40 ms when the DTMF tones may be accepted as DTMF digits (as low as 20 ms).
 For North American networks, LSSGR [GR 506] specifies that tone durations greater than 40ms must be accepted (subject to rise/fall times of less than 5 ms) and tones between 23 and 40 ms may be accepted by receivers.
 However, generators should provide 50 ms minimum tone duration (with a rise/fall time <3 ms).
 Receivers should accept minimum inter-digit times of 40ms.
 Total on-off cycle times of 93ms are to be accepted, but 100ms is to be generated as both minimum and objective.
+Where DTMF tones are used for text telephony, [RFC 4733] references ITU-T V.18 Annex B, and recommends the DTMF detector at a sending gateway recognize tones and pauses of $\geq$ 40 ms. It further recommends that short-duration tones be indicated as lasting a minimum of 70ms and pauses a minimum of 50ms consistent with a V.18 Annex B DTMF sender.

 Considering these industry requirements, User Equipment or Media Gateways with analog or Time Division Multiplexing (TDM) interfaces MUST detect DTMF tones of 40ms or more and report their duration relative to the RTP timestamp.
 User Equipment and Media Gateways MAY detect DTMF digits of duration greater than 23ms, but User Equipment or Media Gateways MUST NOT report DTMF digits when their duration is less than 23ms.
 User Equipment and Media Gateways that originate DTMF telephone-events MUST specify a minimum of 50ms duration in the telephone-event packets.
 User Equipment and Media Gateways MUST NOT transmit a DTMF telephone-event packet containing a duration field of value zero and SHOULD ignore a received DTMF telephone-event packet containing a duration field of value zero.
+User Equipment and Media Gateways detecting DTMF tones in environments where V.18 Annex B TTY devices are used MAY enforce a minimum tone duration indication of 70ms and an inter-digit time of 50ms.

 The packetization time of telephone-event packets in the transmit direction MUST be equal to the same packetization time as the selected audio codec.
-Therefore, the packetization time of RFC 2833 packets has the same range of packetization intervals, i.e., 10, 20, and 30ms.
+Therefore, the packetization time of telephone-event packets has the same range of intervals, i.e., 10, 20, and 30ms.